 - A false negative is an event outcome when IDS actually missed alerts about the actual attack.
-It is the most serious state of all adding blind spot for security teams.
+It is the most serious state of all, adding a blind spot for security teams.

 - A true positive is an event outcome related to the successful identification of an attack.

 - A true negative is an event outcome when it is right to ignore acceptable behaviour.